ydahal1/ydahal1/jokes.md

-I asked a frenchman if he played video games.
-He said "Wii"
+How do you steal a coat?
+You jacket.

 [
-Mon Nov  3 00:29:58 UTC 2025
+Tue Nov  4 00:28:15 UTC 2025
  ]